ChuanMeng/ChuanMeng.github.io/_pages/about.md

 Teaching & Supervision
 ======
 * Tutorial organization:
+  - **Query Performance Prediction: Techniques and Applications in Modern Information Retrieval**
+    Negar Arabzadeh, **Chuan Meng**, Mohammad Aliannejadi, and Ebrahim Bagheri
+    **SIGIR-AP 2024**: The 2nd ACM SIGIR-AP conference
+    (Will be held in Tokyo from the 9th to the 12th of December 2024)
   - **Query Performance Prediction: From Fundamentals to Advanced Techniques**
     Negar Arabzadeh, **Chuan Meng**, Mohammad Aliannejadi, and Ebrahim Bagheri
     **ECIR 2024**: The 46th European Conference on Information Retrieval